rustyeddy/rustyeddy.com/content/notes/iot-gateway-mqtt.md

 ---

-With this model we can easily adjust the number of _timestamps_ allowed per sensor to limit the amount of memory to be consumed.
+With this model we can easily adjust the number of _timestamps_ allowed per sensor to limit the amount of memory that will be consumed.

 ## Testing the Hub